-The Trustees believe that their duty to members and beneficiaries will be best served by ensuring that all benefits can be paid as they fall due and the Trustees' Investment Objectives are designed to ensure this duty is achieved.
+The Trustee believes that its duty to members and beneficiaries will be best served by ensuring that all benefits can be paid as they fall due and the Trustee's Investment Objectives are designed to ensure this duty is achieved.

-In reaching this conclusion, the Trustees considered whether to take members' views into account when determining a suitable investment strategy and in the selection, retention and realisation of investments.
-However, the Trustees have determined that it would not be practical to do so.
-In particular, the Trustees concluded that it is likely that members and beneficiaries would hold a broad range of views, which would be difficult to accommodate.
+In reaching this conclusion, the Trustee considered whether to take members' views into account when determining a suitable investment strategy and in the selection, retention and realisation of investments.
+However, the Trustee has determined that it would not be practical to do so.
+In particular, the Trustee concluded that it is likely that members and beneficiaries would hold a broad range of views, which would be difficult to accommodate.

-At least every three years, the Trustees will:
+At least every three years, the Trustee will:

-- Review the suitability of their investment beliefs. - Review their policy on whether to take account of members' views within the Scheme's investment strategy and in the selection, retention and realisation of investments.
+- Review the suitability of its investment beliefs. - Review its policy on whether to take account of members' views within the Scheme's investment strategy and in the selection, retention and realisation of investments.